OdiaGenAI/GenerativeAI_and_LLM_Odia/model-cards/Odia/README.md

 # [OdiaGen: OdiaGenAI is a collaborative initiative that conducts research on Generative AI and LLM for the Odia Language ] (https://www.odiagenai.org)

 This repository is for OdiaGen's project training LLM on Odia.
-For detailed info on the models, their training, and their behavior, please see [our Blog]().

 ## Models